CGJennings/fast-ternary-string-set/README.md

 3. Create the buffer with `toBuffer()` and write the result to a file.
 4. Optionally, compress the result and configure the server to serve the compressed version where supported by the browser.

-To recreate the set, download or otherwise obtain the buffer data, then use `TernaryTreeSet.fromBuffer(data)`.
+To recreate the set, download or otherwise obtain the buffer data, then use `TernaryStringSet.fromBuffer(data)`.

 ## Developing